Udmurt language: Dialects

 A continuum of intermediate dialects between Northern and Southern Udmurt is found, and literary Udmurt includes features from both areas.
 Besermyan is more sharply distinguished.

-The differences between the dialects are regardless not major and mainly involve differences in vocabulary, largely attributable to the stronger influence of Tatar in the southern end of the Udmurt-speaking area.
+The differences between the dialects are not major and mainly involve differences in vocabulary, largely attributable to the stronger influence of Tatar in the southern end of the Udmurt-speaking area.
 A few differences in morphology and phonology still exist as well; for example: